 Since the 1980s, the Keynesian model has come under increasing scrutiny.
 Section 5 of this unit presents a critical analysis of the Keynesian model and a discussion of classical economic theories and why classical economists believe that limited government involvement in the economy is best for the country.

-Smith’s theories are the foundation for economic schools of thought, such as classical economics, the neo-classical and Austrian Schools of thought, monetarism, and rational expectations.
+The theories of Adam Smith (pictured) form the foundation for economic schools of thought, such as classical economics, the neo-classical and Austrian Schools of thought, monetarism, and rational expectations.
+In today’s political climate, the libertarian party is most in line with Smith’s theories of free markets or mostly free markets.
 In general, all of these models support the following:

 1. Correction of economic problems by the market.